- Ph.D., Mechanical Engineering, University of Illinois at Urbana-Champaign

 - B.S., Mechanical Engineering, Hanyang University, Seoul, South Korea

-Fluid mechanics, Turbulence, Complex fluids, Electrokinetics, Microscale transport, Mathematical modeling, Scientific computing
+Fluid mechanics, Turbulence, Complex fluids, Electrokinetics, Rheology, Biofluids, Microscale transport, Mathematical modeling, Scientific computing

 About Jae Sung Park

 Dr. Park joined the faculty of the Department of Mechanical and Material Engineering at UNL in 2017.
 Prior to coming to UNL, he worked as a postdoctoral associate in the Department of Chemical and Biological Engineering at the University of Wisconsin-Madison.
 His research interests encompass a wide range of fluid mechanics, from low Reynolds number flows to high Reynolds number flows, focusing on complex fluids, colloidal suspensions, electrokinetics, and turbulent flow.
 Most of his research centers around techniques for energy-saving engineering and nanotechnology.
 He develops advanced computational algorithms to investigate various problems in fluid mechanics.
-His publications include articles in such academic journals as Journal of Fluid Mechanics, Physical Review E, Physcial Review Fluids, Soft Matter, and others.
+His publications include articles in such academic journals as Journal of Fluid Mechanics, Physical Review Letters, Physical Review Fluids, Physical Review E, Soft Matter, Journal of Rheology, and others.

-- University of Nebraska-Lincoln, Department of Mechanical and Material Engieering, Assistant Professor, 2017 - present
+- University of Nebraska-Lincoln, Department of Mechanical and Material Engineering, Assistant Professor, 2017 - 2023

 - University of Wisconsin-Madison, Department of Chemical and Biological Engineering, Postdoctoral Associate, 2012 - 2016

-- University of Illinois at Urbana-Champaign, Department of Mechanical Science and Engieering, Graduate Research and Teaching Assistant, 2007 - 2012
+- University of Illinois at Urbana-Champaign, Department of Mechanical Science and Engineering, Graduate Research and Teaching Assistant, 2007 - 2012

 Honors and Awards